 In this series of books I simply want to introduce children to geography by giving them a primer in the borders and locations of states, provinces and countries.
 By doing so I hope to invite them further into the beautifully complicated world of geography.

 Are these drawings cartoons?
 Absolutely they are, and in the best sense of that word.
 The word "cartoon" originated in the Middle ages and meant what we would today call a "sketch," something that the artist drew as he thought out, or prepared to draw his masterpiece.
 By engaging students in drawing "cartoon" maps I hope to give them enough self-confidence to someday give the real thing a try.

 Geography is essential to a child’s education.
-And basic to that study is a simple outline of states, countries and continents.
-In Draw the USA I have tried to give students an easy introduction to committing the map of the USA to memory.
-Through simple, step-by-step instructions, students learn to draw each state as it connects to its neighbors and, with a little practice, will be able to draw the country as a whole.
+And basic to that study is a simple outline of provinces, countries and continents.
+In Draw Mexico, Central & South America I have tried to give students an easy introduction to committing the map of Mexico, Central & South America to memory.
+Through simple, step-by-step instructions, students learn to draw each area as they connect to their neighbors and, with a little practice, will be able to draw Mexico, Central & South America as a whole.

 From the back cover…

 Any time we discuss a person, place or thing, there is a “where” about it.
 Where were they born?
 Where do they live?
 Where did it happen?
 Where was it made?
 Geography is a necessary, if unvoiced, lynchpin in these discussions.
 A child who knows where Ohio, or China, or Togo is, gets more out of such discussions than a child who doesn’t.
 All books about history, literature and science will become broader and deeper for children who are familiar with the world around them, who know the lay of the land.

 Education seeks to broaden a child’s mind, to entice him to explore.
 Through books, and videos a child can virtually travel to faraway places; studying geography will augment those travels and his journey will be that much richer because he knows where he is going.